Probate Q&A Series

 2. Seek Removal of the Co-Administrator

 Under G.S.
-28A-15-3, the court may remove any personal representative who refuses to perform required duties or who mismanages estate assets.
+28A-9-1, the clerk may remove a personal representative for grounds including default in filing an inventory or account, wasting or mismanaging the estate, or otherwise failing to perform required duties.
 You can present evidence of refusal to cooperate and request the clerk to remove the non-compliant co-administrator and appoint a successor or allow you to continue alone.

 3. Request Appointment of a Special Administrator

 If relations have soured beyond repair, petition the court under G.S.
-28A-15-2 to appoint a special administrator for the limited purpose of finalizing the accounting.
-This allows an impartial party to complete the task without further delay.
+28A-6-1 for the appointment of a collector or special administrator if appropriate under the circumstances.
+This allows an impartial party to protect the estate pending further administration.

 4. Ask for Sanctions or Attorney’s Fees